-For ages Aloe vera plant has been known for it’s anti–inflammatory and wound healing properties.
-To no surprise, many naturopathic doctors advise taking Aloe vera juice to help healing bladder lining and reduce inflammation, especially after acute infections.
+For ages, the Aloe vera plant has been known for its anti–inflammatory and wound-healing properties.
+To no surprise, many naturopathic doctors advise taking Aloe vera juice to help to heal the bladder lining and reduce inflammation, especially after acute infections.

-Some patients diagnosed with interstitial cystitis (IC) report significant relief in symptoms within 2-3 weeks after starting a therapy with juice or capsules taken on a daily basis.
-As with all supplements, do not look for an immediate relief and make sure to adjust your diet to promote health of your bladder.
+Some patients diagnosed with interstitial cystitis (IC) report significant relief in symptoms within 2-3 weeks after starting therapy with juice or capsules taken daily.
+As with all supplements, do not look for immediate relief, and make sure to adjust your diet to promote the health of your bladder.

 You can choose to drink Aloe vera juice or take capsules.
 Capsules have more potency and definitely easier to manage during the weeks of therapy.

 Bladder health supplements containing Aloe vera (least expensive per serving first):